vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

   - A datastore with sufficient capacity for the control plane and worker node VM files.
   - Network time protocol (NTP) service is running on all hosts and vCenter.
   - A host, server, or VM based on Linux, macOS, or Windows which acts as your bootstrap machine which has docker installed.
 For this deployment, a virtual machine based on Photon OS will be used.
-  - Depending on the OS flavor of the bootstrap VM, download and configure the following packages from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).
+  - Depending on the OS flavor of the bootstrap VM, download and configure the following packages from [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20Kubernetes%20Grid).
 To configure required packages on the Cent OS machine, see [Deploy and Configure Bootstrap Machine](#configurebootstrap)."
     - Tanzu CLI 2.3.0
     - Kubectl cluster CLI 1.26.5
-  - A vSphere account with permissions as described in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-prep-vsphere.html#vsphere-permissions).
+  - A vSphere account with permissions as described in [Required Permissions for the vSphere Account](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-kubernetes-grid/2-5/tkg/mgmt-reqs-prep-vsphere.html#vsphere-permissions).
   - Download and import NSX Advanced Load Balancer 22.1.3 OVA to Content Library.
-  - Download the following OVA files from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x) and import to vCenter.
+  - Download the following OVA files from [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20Kubernetes%20Grid) and import to vCenter.
 Convert the imported VMs to templates."
     - Photon v3 Kubernetes v1.26.5 OVA and/or
     - Ubuntu 2004 Kubernetes v1.26.5 OVA

-> **Note** You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and import them to deploy workload clusters on the intended Kubernetes versions.<p>
+> **Note** You can also download supported older versions of Kubernetes from [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20Kubernetes%20Grid) and import them to deploy workload clusters on the intended Kubernetes versions.<p>
 > **Note** In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
 For more information, see [KB article](https://kb.vmware.com/s/article/83623).

 **Resource Pools and VM Folders:**